Military Medics Train in Realistic Scenarios During JEMX-25

 |0

-This work, Military Medics Train in Realistic Scenarios During JEMX-25 [Image 12 of 12], by SSG Julio Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Medics Train in Realistic Scenarios During JEMX-25, by SSG Julio Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.